ingridscience

 Summary

-Make animal footprints in playdough or modelling clay, and optionally compare to human handprints.
+Make animal footprints in playdough or modelling clay, or look at print-outs of life-size animal prints.

 Science topic (2005 curriculum connection)